 The aims of the first phase of the project are to:

-collect both UAV aerial images of dolphins housed at Sea Life Park (SLP), Hawaii, and actual hands-on measurements of dolphin length and girth;
+collect both UAV aerial images of dolphins at public facilities, and actual hands-on measurements of dolphin length and girth;

-calibrate and test the precision of UAV-obtained length measurements of dolphins housed at SLP by comparing UAV-derived length estimates with hands-on measurements of the dolphins.
+calibrate and test the precision of UAV-obtained length measurements of dolphins at public facilities by comparing UAV-derived length estimates with hands-on measurements of the dolphins.

 Once precision estimates have been obtained, the next phases of the effort will use aerial photographs of free-ranging cetacean populations to measure animal length for comparison against published growth curves for those species to infer the age-class for individuals in free-ranging populations.